Show summary Hide summary

 - 📌 Meaning linked to a character or a place

-- 📌 Presence concentrated mainly in Greece, few emigrants
+- 📌 Presence mainly concentrated in Greece, with some emigrants

-- 📌 Limited spelling variants but to watch for
+- 📌 Limited spelling variants but worth watching

 - 📌 Visible personalities in politics and medicine